davaya/openc2-jadn/jadn-v2.0.md

 An Information Model (IM) defines the meaning and essential content of data used in computing independently of how it is represented for processing, communication or storage.
-JSON Abstract Data Notation (JADN) is an information modeling language based on Unified Modeling Language (UML) logical DataTypes, used to both express the meaning of data items at a conceptual level and formally define and validate instances of those types.
+JSON Abstract Data Notation (JADN) is an information modeling language based on Unified Modeling Language (UML) logical datatypes, used to both express the meaning of data items at a conceptual level and formally define and validate instances of those types.
 JADN uses information theory to define logical equivalence, which enables representation of essential content in a wide range of formats and ensures translation among representations without loss.
-This document defines the normative DataTypes and data formats used to construct a JADN IM, and describes several equivalent non-normative model representations including a textual information definition language, a table format, and a diagram format.
+This document defines the normative datatypes and data formats used to construct a JADN IM, and describes several equivalent non-normative model representations including a textual information definition language, a table format, and a diagram format.
 Because a JADN IM is a logical value, it can also be serialized in the same formats as the data it describes, allowing the model to accompany the data